Jan van Breda Kolff (footballer): International career

 Van Breda Kolff made his debut in the Netherlands national team as a player of HVV Den Haag on 2 April 1911 at the age of 17, and (as of 2014) he still holds the record as the youngest player to have ever played for "Oranje".
 During his debut in a 3–1 win over Belgium he scored the second goal to give the Dutch a 2–0 lead.
 This also by default made him the youngest goalscorer in the team's history.
 In total, he played 11 international matches, including four games at the 1912 Summer Olympics, where he won the bronze medal in a 9–0 win over Finland.
 The goal he scored in his international debut was the only goal he scored in his 11 caps.

 Personal life

-Van Breda Kolff later had a career as a stockbroker in the United States.
-His son Butch van Breda Kolff and grandson Jan van Breda Kolff are notable American basketball coaches.
+Van Breda Kolff emigrated to the United States in 1924 and later had a career as a stockbroker.
+His son Butch van Breda Kolff and grandson Jan van Breda Kolff both were American professional basketball players who later became coaches.